 Northside entered into a significant new contract with its main commercial vehicle customer in mid-2020.
 The five-year contract built on the work that was already being done for this customer and includes products that it requires for a new line of commercial vehicles.
-Demand for Northside's commercial vehicle products under this contract increased significantly in Q1 2022 compared to Q1 2021.
+Demand for Northside's commercial vehicle products under this contract have increased significantly to date in 2022.
 Based on current production forecasts, the provision of these products is expected to continue to increase sales levels with this customer each year during the remaining term of the contract.

-Northside was successful in passing certain cost increases on to its customers in Q1 2022.
+Northside has been successful in passing certain cost increases on to its customers in 2022.
 However, labour, material, and logistics costs continue to rise and there are often delays with respect to the contractual mechanisms in place to counter such cost increases, and where such mechanisms do not exist, there is risk that its customers will not accept the level of increase needed to maintain historical margins.
 In addition, Northside is committed to improving production capacity and efficiency to help mitigate the effect of cost increases and meet the expected future demand levels of its customers.